Sir Frederick Treves, 1st Baronet: Eminent surgeon

 Treves began his medical career as a general practitioner, becoming a partner in a medical practice in Wirksworth, Derbyshire.
 His daughter was born in Wirksworth in 1878.
 The house he lived in on Coldwell Street is called Treves House.
 He moved to London where he became a surgeon, specialising in abdominal surgery, at the London Hospital in the late 19th and early 20th century.
 On 29 June 1888, he performed the first appendicectomy in England.

 In 1884, Treves first saw Joseph Merrick, known as the Elephant Man, being exhibited by showman Tom Norman in a shop across the road from the London Hospital.
 Treves brought Merrick to the London Hospital in about 1886, having him live there until his death in April 1890.
 Treves' reminiscences mistakenly name Joseph Merrick as "John Merrick", an error widely recirculated by biographers of Merrick including the account rendered in the 1980 film.

 In 1885, Treves was awarded the Hunterian Professorship.

-During the Second Boer War (1899–1902), Treves volunteered to work at a field hospital in South Africa, treating the wounded.
-He later published an account of his experiences in The Tale of a Field Hospital, based on articles written at the time for the British Medical Journal.
+After the outbreak of the Second Boer War in October 1899, Treves volunteered to work at a field hospital in South Africa, treating the wounded.
+He returned home on the SS Dunvegan Castle in March 1900, and later published an account of his experiences in The Tale of a Field Hospital, based on articles written at the time for the British Medical Journal.
 Treves was also Medical Officer to the Suffolk Yeomanry until he resigned in May 1902, and he accepted the appointment as Honorary Colonel of the Royal Army Medical Corps (Militia) on 30 August 1902.